 - The Belief Statement.
 This is your "philosophy of education" or the values which are important to you and your family

 - The List of Resources used in your day to day home education which includes 1 to 1 time with engaged adults as well as eg access to laptop/tablet/wifi

 Home education is recognised as efficient if it achieves what it set out to achieve, hence it is important for parents to set out what they are trying to achieve.
 Moreover, it is accepted in law that parents may have diverse philosophical convictions when it comes to their children's education.
-The Human Rights Act 1998 quotes Article 2 of the First Protocol to the European Convention on Human Rights declares that "the State shall respect the right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions."
-There is an important case in European Law,Campbell and Cosans, where "education in accordance with the parents' philosophical convictions" has been defined as convictions being "akin to the term "beliefs" (in the French text: "convictions")and denoting views that "attain a certain level of cogency, seriousness, cohesion and importance."
+The Human Rights Act 1998 quotes Article 2 of the First Protocol to the European Convention on Human Rights which declares that "the State shall respect the right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions."
+There is an important case in European Law - Campbell and Cosans, where "education in accordance with the parents' philosophical convictions" was defined as convictions being "akin to the term "beliefs" (in the French text: "convictions")and denoting views that "attain a certain level of cogency, seriousness, cohesion and importance."

 In some cases the authority would prefer to meet the family in person or to see samples of the child's work, so to an extent anything you write about your home education may be rated less highly by the authority no matter how long or how academic or impressive your submission.
 But if you take into consideration the authority's preference for a face to face meeting or whatever, you should be able to tailor what you write so that the same boxes are ticked, in terms of painting a picture in words (or by literally sending pictures) of how your home education works in practice for your individual child, and if you should decide to go ahead with a face to face meeting, you have established the framework and the ground rules for any discussion and you can refer back to what you have written if the conversation strays off topic.

 Related PagesThe Law Starting page for law relating to home education